expo/expo/docs/pages/clients/development-workflows.md

 ### Side by side installation

 If you need to look at release builds of your project, it is convenient to not overwrite the development version of your app every time you do so.
-You can accomplish this by using your [app.config.js](../workflow/configuration.md) to set the bundle identifier or package name to use based on an environment variable.
+You can accomplish this by using [app.config.js](../workflow/configuration.md) to set the bundle identifier or package name based on an environment variable.
 When changing the ID of your project, be aware that some modules will expect you to perform installation steps for each bundle identifier or package name you use.

 ```js
 module.exports = () => {